Ayoubslh/Sanned/README.md

 # Sanned App

-A full-stack mission discovery and management platform for mobile and web, built with React Native (Expo) and Python (Flask).
+A full-stack mission discovery and management platform for mobile , built with React Native (Expo) and Python (Flask).

 ---